Handling highly correlated genes in prediction analysis of genomic studies: Discussion and Conclusion

-Our grouping method is an example of integrating the supervised machine learning with unsupervised machine learning.
-The motivation of our research is prediction, which is a supervised machine learning problem.
-To address the particular challenge in genomic studies, we introduce the grouping strategy, which is an unsupervised machine learning problem.
-During this process, deciding the number of clusters or the threshold for cutting dendrogram is one of the hardest problems in unsupervised machine learning since there is no way to validate the correctness of the clustering rule.
-However, we perfectly solve this problem in our special situation by integrating supervised learning with unsupervised learning.
-Each clustering result corresponds to a grouping rule for the genes, and each grouping rule leads to a different prediction.
-This one-to-one correspondence between the clustering rule and the prediction performance enables us to utilize the prediction results to guide the choice of the number of clusters (or say the threshold for cutting dendrogram of hierarchical clustering results).
-We can use cross-validation to choose the best value.
+Our grouping method is an example of integrating the supervised machine learning methods with unsupervised ones.
+The objective of our research is to improve the prediction, which is a supervised machine learning problem.
+To address the particular challenge in genomic studies, we propose the grouping strategy, which is unsupervised in nature.
+During this process, there is no consistently accepted best way to decide the number of clusters or the threshold for cutting dendrogram since there is no way to validate the correctness of the clustering rule.
+We proposed a good solution in our special situation.
+Each clustering result corresponds to a grouping rule for the genes, leading to a different prediction.
+This one-to-one correspondence between the clustering rule and the prediction performance enables us to utilize the prediction results to determine the number of clusters (or, say, the threshold for cutting dendrogram of hierarchical clustering results).
+We use cross-validation to choose the best value.
 Finally, the selected best clustering rule is used to group genes for building the final prediction model.
+Such integration of supervised and unsupervised learning decides the best number of clusters and provides better prediction performance.

-In summary, we propose a grouping algorithm that can be integrated with any standard prediction method.
-In simulation studies based on multiple published benchmark scRNA-seq data sets, we show that our method significantly improves the performance of both cell phenotype prediction and feature gene selection.
-Most importantly, our method offers researchers the opportunity to conduct follow-up studies to identify the causal genes.
-The Elastic Net model is used to illustrate our method in this paper, but our method can be integrated with other prediction methods.
-The analysis of scRNA-seq data is the motivation of this research, but it could be applied in other applications with two characteristics: (1) predictors are highly correlated and (2) the strong correlation shown in training data may disappear in test data.
+In addition, our method has more general applications.
+First, our method can be integrated with other supervised learners but not limited to the Elastic Net model.
+Second, our method can be applied to the analysis of different types of datasets (not only the scRNA-seq data) with two characteristics: (1) predictors are highly correlated and (2) the correlation structures between predictors are not consistent in the training and the test data.

+In summary, we propose a grouping algorithm to handle highly correlated genes in prediction analysis.
+We showed that the method significantly improves cell phenotype classification and feature gene selection in simulation studies based on multiple published benchmark scRNA-seq datasets.
+Most importantly, our method reports important gene groups instead of individual genes as final predictors, leading to a more robust and powerful prediction model and allowing other researchers to identify causal genes (within these groups) in downstream analysis.